 The Parties shall use all reasonable and legal efforts to reduce or eliminate Tax withholding or similar obligations in respect of all payments made by Licensee to Licensor under this Agreement.
 To the extent Licensee is required to deduct and withhold taxes on any payment to Licensor, Licensee shall pay the amounts of such Taxes to the proper Governmental Authority in a timely manner and promptly transmit to Licensor an official Tax certificate or other documentation of the payment of any such withholding Taxes, including copies of receipts or other evidence reasonably required and sufficient to enable Licensor to document such tax withholdings adequately for purposes of claiming foreign tax credits and similar benefits.
 Licensor shall provide Licensee any Tax forms that may be reasonably necessary in order for Licensee to not withhold tax or to withhold Tax at a reduced rate under an applicable bilateral income Tax treaty.
-Licensor shall use reasonable efforts to provide any such tax forms to Licensee at least thirty (30) days prior to the due date for any payment for which Licensor desires that Licensee apply a reduced withholding rate.
-Each Party shall provide the other with reasonable assistance to enable the recovery, as permitted by applicable law, of withholding Taxes, value added taxes, or similar obligations resulting from payments made under this Agreement, such recovery to be for the benefit of the Party bearing such withholding Tax or value added Tax.
+Licensor shall use reasonable efforts to provide any such tax forms to Licensee at least thirty (30) days prior to the due date for any payment for which Licensor desires that Licensee apply a reduced withholding Taxes, or similar obligations resulting from payments made under this Agreement, such recovery to be for the benefit of the Party bearing such withholding Tax or value added Tax.
 Licensee shall require its Sublicensees to cooperate with Licensee in a manner consistent with this Section 3.7.